psaikido/hugle.uk/content/prose/thesium/00-seeds.md

 frame.
 With the advent of science there was a break with these stories.
 At one and the same time humanity was freed of them and thrown into confusion.
-Over-consumption and extremism of every kind had tipped the planet's balance passed coping.
-During the Great Death, as it became known, most of the Earth's species became extinct.
+Over-consumption and extremism of every kind had tipped the planet's balance passed coping and had triggered a heartbreaking period of mass extinctions.
+He could barely tolerate recalling it.
 Life on the surface became mostly intolerable.

 Even while the last few fascist regimes were still eating themselves, and each other, the wormhole gates were under construction.
 Rats and dogs had become the